polinaSharabarina/juice-docs/docs/juice/pro-users/cli-app/known-issues.md

 - Running an agent inside a Docker container requires host networking, which is not supported in some environments (i.e. Docker Desktop, macOS, and VM-based containers).
 WSL sharing GPUs has the same limitations as Docker WSL and is subnetted with the host machine.

 - DX11/DX12/OpenGL/Vulkan are the only supported graphics APIs.
 Most graphical software should work out of the box.
 CUDA 10-12.4 is supported for compute.
-Pytorch and Tensorflow binaries should also work out of the box.
+PyTorch and TensorFlow binaries also work out of the box.

 - Resolutions beyond 4K may have questionable performance due to video encoder/decoder limitations.
 This will be addressed with a software encoder in the future.